-Summer is coming and with it those glorious long days of outdoor fun, swimming, picnicking, playing ball, or just relaxing.
+Summer brings glorious long days of outdoor fun, swimming, picnicking, playing ball, or just relaxing.
 Being in the sun can be fun!
 But spending too much time in the sun can be bad for you --- even deadly.
 This year, more than one million Americans will develop one of three forms of skin cancer: basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.
 Over 90 percent of these cancers will show up on sun-exposed skin, more than likely on the face, neck, ears, forearms, and hands.
 The main cause of skin cancer is overexposure to the sun.